Meta is working with the US government to use Llama AI.

 “I’m pretty excited about all the work we’re doing right now,” he said.
 “This may be the most dynamic time I’ve seen in our industry, and I’m focused on making sure we build amazing things and make the most of the opportunities ahead.”

 As a business, Meta continues to grow.
 The company reported revenue of $40.5 billion for the third quarter, up 19 percent from a year earlier, and $17.3 billion in profit.
-And it says 3.29 billion people use at least one of its apps every day, up 5 percent from a year earlier.
+And it claims that 3.29 billion people use at least one of its apps. applications every day, an increase of 5 percent over the previous year.